FPetronilho/book-manager/README.md

 - ISBN format validation
 - Date format validation
 - Query parameter validation

+## Logging
+- Enhanced Traceability:
+  - Automatic injection of transactionId, traceId, and log point into every log event.
+  - Capture execution timestamps and durations with nanosecond precision.
+- Observability-Ready:
+  - Structured logs for seamless integration into ELK, Grafana Loki, AWS CloudWatch, and OpenTelemetry.
+  - Designed for correlation of distributed logs across microservices.
+- Mask sensitive fields (e.g., email, tokens, phone numbers) dynamically.
+- Hide fields completely from logs when needed.

+This capability is provided using a logging library from Ricardo Petronilho (https://github.com/RicardoPetronilho98/logging).
+Please refer to documentation in order to setup the library.

 ## Integration with DuxManager
 The Book Manager service integrates with DuxManager for asset tracking.
 Each book created in the system is also registered as an asset in DuxManager with the following attributes: